Video Creation Process

 • Purpose: Generate a secure, temporary URL for file upload

-• Response: Returns upload URL and asset ID
+• Response: Returns upload URL and upload ID

-Once you have the upload URL, you must upload your document file directly to S3 using HTTP PUT method
+Once you have the upload URL, you must upload your resource file directly to S3 using HTTP PUT method

 • Method: HTTP PUT